Anca2022/kindergdn/README.md

 # Kindergarten Website
 Welcome to the Kindergarten Website repository!
 This project serves as a hands-on learning experience for practicing CSS skills by creating a website for a fictional kindergarten.
 The design is based on a free CSS template, providing a starting point for exploration and enhancement.
+The project focuses on style and does not take into account the webpage's responsiveness.

 ## Features
 <b>CSS Practice</b>: The primary goal of this project is to practice and improve CSS skills.